rajannnnnnn/SQL/README.md

 **ORDER BY:**<br>
 ⦿  List employees hired after January 1, 2019, ordered by hire date.<br>
 ⦿  Find employees sorted by department ID in ascending order and salary in descending order.<br>

 **LIMIT:**<br>
 ⦿  Retrieve the top 10 highest paid employees from the Employees table.<br>
 ⦿  Display the first 5 employees hired in the year 2018.<br>

 **Aggregate Functions:**<br>
 ⦿  Calculate the sum of all salaries in the Finance department.<br>
 ⦿  Find the minimum age among all employees.<br>

 **GROUP BY:**<br>
 ⦿  List the maximum salary for each location.<br>
 ⦿  Calculate the average salary for each designation containing the word 'Analyst'.<br>

 **HAVING:**<br>
 ⦿  Find departments with less than 3 employees.<br>
 ⦿  Find locations with female employees whose average age is below 30.<br>

 ### Joins:
-**Inner Join:**
+**Inner Join:**<br>
 ⦿  List employee names, their designations, and department names where employees are assigned to a department.<br>

-**Left Join:**
+**Left Join:**<br>
 ⦿  List all departments along with the total number of employees in each department, including departments with no employees.<br>

-**Right Join:**
+**Right Join:**<br>
 ⦿  Display all locations along with the names of employees assigned to each location.
 If no employees are assigned to a location, display NULL for employee name.<br>

 ### Functions:
-**1. Built-in Numeric Functions:**
+**1. Built-in Numeric Functions:**<br>
-⦿  Find the average age of employees, rounded off to the nearest integer.
+⦿  Find the average age of employees, rounded off to the nearest integer.<br>
-⦿  Retrieve all employee records including a bonus column, calculated as the square root of their salary rounded up to the nearest larger integer.
+⦿  Retrieve all employee records including a bonus column, calculated as the square root of their salary rounded up to the nearest larger integer.<br>

-**2. Built-in String Functions:**
+**2. Built-in String Functions:**<br>
-⦿  Extract the first three characters from the location names.
+⦿  Extract the first three characters from the location names.<br>
-⦿  Concatenate employee names with their designations separated by a hyphen.
+⦿  Concatenate employee names with their designations separated by a hyphen.<br>

-**3. Built-in Date Time Functions:**
+**3. Built-in Date Time Functions:**<br>
-⦿  Extract the year from the hire date of all employees.
+⦿  Extract the year from the hire date of all employees.<br>
-⦿  Calculate the number of days between the hire date and the current date for each employee.
+⦿  Calculate the number of days between the hire date and the current date for each employee.<br>
-⦿  Format the hire date of employees to display in 'DD-MM-YYYY' format.
+⦿  Format the hire date of employees to display in 'DD-MM-YYYY' format.<br>
-⦿  Find the 'employment_confirmation' date of each employee which is 3 months from their hire_date.
+⦿  Find the 'employment_confirmation' date of each employee which is 3 months from their hire_date.<br>

-**4. User-defined Functions:**
+**4. User-defined Functions:**<br>
 ⦿  Define a function to retrieve the employee count by location name.
-Find the employee count for the cities Bangalore and Hyderabad..
+Find the employee count for the cities Bangalore and Hyderabad.<br>

 ### Subqueries
-**1. Single-Row Subqueries:**
+**1. Single-Row Subqueries:**<br>
-⦿  Retrieve the details of employees with salaries greater than the average salary of all employees.
+⦿  Retrieve the details of employees with salaries greater than the average salary of all employees.<br>
-⦿  List the employee(s) with the highest salary.
+⦿  List the employee(s) with the highest salary.<br>
-⦿  Retrieve the details of employees who are working in the same department as the employee Arjun Kumar.
+⦿  Retrieve the details of employees who are working in the same department as the employee Arjun Kumar.<br>

-**2. Multi-Row Subqueries:**
+**2. Multi-Row Subqueries:**<br>
-⦿  Find the employees who work in departments with 'Development' in their name.
+⦿  Find the employees who work in departments with 'Development' in their name.<br>

 ### Stored Procedures
-**1. Stored Procedure with IN Parameter:**
+**1. Stored Procedure with IN Parameter:**<br>
 ⦿  Define a stored procedure named GetEmployeesByDepartmentName that takes a department name as input and retrieves employees belonging to that department.
-Retrieve employee details of the departments 'IT' and 'Human Resources'.
+Retrieve employee details of the departments 'IT' and 'Human Resources'.<br>

-**2. Stored Procedure with OUT Parameter:**
+**2. Stored Procedure with OUT Parameter:**<br>
 ⦿  Create a stored procedure named FindEmployeeBirthYearByID that takes an employee ID as input and returns the employee's birth year.
-Retrieve the birth year of employees with the IDs 5004, 5018 and 5029.
+Retrieve the birth year of employees with the IDs 5004, 5018 and 5029.<br>